©2021 William A. Lasher

-Special air tight suits allowed us to travel at the very high altitudes, and also protected us from the danger of unpredictable airborne toxins.
-The helmets were constructed of tempered glass with an opaque rectangular cap on top.
-We carried small refillable oxygen tanks on our backs.
-The suits were bulky and restricted movement, and at times we would take off our helmets and turn off the oxygen – at lower altitudes, and when conditions were judged to be non severe.
+Special air tight oxygen suits allowed us to travel at the high altitudes, and also protected us from the danger of unpredictable airborne toxins.
+The helmets were constructed of tempered glass, with an opaque rectangular cap on top.
+The suits were bulky and restricted movement, and we carried small refillable oxygen tanks on our backs.

-On the Raven, Johnny Moonblade was pilot.
-Captain Blacklock spent most of his time studying charts and plotting our course while Moonblade actually controlled the ship.
-He stood behind a large ship’s steering wheel that controlled the main rudder, and a stick and array of levers controlled roll, pitch, and yaw through flaps, spoilers, and ailerons.
+Johnny Moonblade was pilot on the Champion.
+Captain Blacklock spent his time studying charts and plotting our course while Moonblade manned the the ship’s wheel.
 The lumbering dirigible was slow to respond.
 It took considerable time to make a hard turn when flying under the power of the propellers.

-When flying under power of the sails, the Morpurgos had ultimate control over the course of the airship.
-Communicating with the Morpurgos was a challenge for Blacklock because we were separated from them in flight.
-It was impossible to see what they were doing above the dirigible, so a vacuum tube was developed to exchange written messages.
-Blacklock kept the messages simple – Morpurgo leader Sergeant Quyen Phan was still learning English, and one simple mistake in translation might land us all in hot water.
+When flying under the power of the sails, the Morpurgos had ultimate control over our speed.
+Communicating with them was a challenge for Blacklock because we were separated from them in flight.
+It was impossible to see what they were doing above the dirigible, so a vacuum tube had been developed to exchange written messages.
+Blacklock kept the messages simple – Sergeant Quyen Phan was still learning English, and one simple mistake in translation might land us all in hot water.

 As we continued east, the plains gave way to the great river valleys of the Missouri, the Mississippi, and the Ohio.
-The rivers were shallow now, barely flowing with a putrescent mix of toxic chemicals in sickly hues of yellow, purple and green.
-The once verdant central hardwood forests were dead too, a few tangles of rotten fallen trees were all that remained.
-Occasionally we would see the ruins of buildings, a masonry chimney still standing or even the framework of a house, but for the most part, the Hydrogen War had destroyed everything, particularly the bigger cities and towns.
+The rivers were shallow now, barely flowing with a putrescent mix of toxic chemicals in sickly hues of yellow, red, and green.
+The once verdant central hardwood forests were dead too, a few tangles of rotten tree trunks were all that remained.
+Occasionally we would see the ruins of buildings, a masonry chimney still standing, or even the framework of a house, but for the most part, the Hydrogen War had destroyed everything, particularly in the bigger cities and towns.

-It was quiet traveling under the power of the prevailing Westerlies.
-The motors that powered the propellers were shut down, though it was still difficult to hear through the oxygen suit’s helmet.
-We spoke rather loudly and would face who we were speaking to so we could be heard through the thick glass.
+It was quiet traveling under the power of the prevailing westerlies.
+The rotary motors that powered the propellers were shut down, but it was still difficult to hear through the oxygen suit’s helmet.
+We spoke rather loudly, and would face who we were speaking to so we could be heard through the thick glass.

-We crossed the Appalachians, and it was hard to tell if we were flying over Pennsylvania or western Virginia …
+As we crossed the Appalachians, it was hard to tell if we were flying over the ruins of Pennsylvania or western Virginia.

-“Bertram!” said Molly momentarily forgetting our current aliases, “Is that Seymour Mountain passing beneath us?”
+“Bertram!” said Molly, forgetting my alias again, “Is that Seymour Mountain passing beneath us?”

 I looked from side to side and then, “Donovan.
 It’s Donovan, remember Margaret?”

-She gave me a sheepish grin and then, “but do you think that could be Seymour Mountain?”
+She gave me a sheepish grin.
+“But do you think that could be Seymour Mountain?”

 Both of our families had more than likely perished in the monstrous war, and if they had indeed all died, were they now part of the legions of walking dead?
 Were my parents and sister human zombies?
-Had Dr. Keagan and Mr. Hopskin become gnawers?
+Had Molly’s father, Dr. Keagan, and our school teacher, Mr. Hopkins, become gnawers?
 It was far too much to comprehend.

-The next morning, I recognized the telltale outline of the Blue Ridge, and as we crossed into the Cumberland Valley and entered the Piedmont region, we began to see more and more of the gnawers.
-The once fertile soil poisoned and devoid of life, the prosperous farms with their dairy cows and hogs gone, but everywhere we looked, legions of human zombies.
+The next morning, I recognized the telltale outline of the Blue Ridge, and as we crossed over the Cumberland Valley, we began to see more and more of the gnawers.
+The once fertile soil poisoned and devoid of life.
+The prosperous farms with their dairy cows and cornfields gone, and everywhere we looked, legions of human zombies.
 And most were in groups headed west.
-I was overcome with a sense of terror as I surveyed the scene through my quadoptical device … Thousands and thousands of walking dead, many more than we could ever hope to destroy with our Longstones.
+I was overcome with a sense of terror as I surveyed the scene through my quadoptical device.
+Thousands and thousands of walking dead, many more than we could ever hope to destroy with our Longstones.

 Philadelphia was completely leveled.
-In some of the smaller towns, there were ruins of buildings still standing, chimneys and heavy beams that had made it through the accelerated hydrogen gas detonations.
+In some of the smaller towns, there were ruins of buildings still standing.
+Chimneys and heavy beams that had made it through the war.
 But in the City of Brotherly Love, every last architectural remnant was gone.
-Nothing left of Center City beyond a crater in the raw earth … Nothing was alive and nothing moved except for the swarms of zombies, the gnawers were everywhere.
+Nothing left of Center City beyond a crater in the raw earth.
+Nothing was alive, and nothing moved, except for the swarms of zombies, the gnawers were everywhere.